SENSUIKAN!

 13 July 1944:

-The I-55 is ordered to abandon the Guam supply mission and rescue the staff of the 1st Air Fleet that is stranded on Tinian.
+I-55 is ordered to abandon the Guam supply mission and rescue the staff of the 1st Air Fleet stranded on Tinian.
 LtCdr Izutsu casts off the unpoto.

 13 July 1944:

-At 0040 (JST), the I-55 signals the Sixth Fleet that her estimated time of arrival at Tinian is 15 July.
+At 0040 (JST), I-55 signals the Sixth Fleet that her estimated time of arrival at Tinian is 15 July.
 78 miles off Rorogattan Point, Saipan.
 At 2120, an American patrol plane spots a submarine submerging.
-Its position is relayed to a hunter-killer group of the USS GILMER (APD-11) and the WILLIAM C. MILLER (DE-259) that is screening invasion transports.
-The GILMER and the MILLER detach to track the submarine.
+Its position is relayed to a hunter-killer group of USS GILMER (APD-11) and USS WILLIAM C. MILLER (DE-259) screening the invasion transports.
+GILMER and MILLER are detached to track the submarine.

 14 July 1944:

-At 0804, the MILLER's crew sees pieces of wood coming to the surface about 500 yards ahead on the starboard bow.
-At 0805 the MILLER's crew hears a heavy underwater explosion that shakes the ship.
+At 0804, MILLER's crew sees pieces of wood coming to the surface about 500 yards ahead on the starboard bow.
+At 0805, MILLER's crew hears a heavy underwater explosion that shakes the ship.
 Then the crew sees a large "boil" in the water.
-At 0806, LtCdr Francis lays a third 13-charge salvo that finishes the submarine - probably the I-55.*.
-The MILLER closes the oil slick and debris and recovers pieces of cork insulating material, splintered wooden decking and a seaman's cap at 15-18N, 144-26E.
+At 0806, LtCdr Francis lays a third 13-charge salvo that finishes the submarine - probably I-55.
+MILLER closes the oil slick and debris and recovers pieces of cork insulating material, splintered wooden decking and a seaman's cap at 15-18N, 144-26E.
+[1]

 15 July 1944: